 Anyone new to horse racing will likely find themselves scratching their head at much of the terminology commonly used within the sport and the betting that takes place on it.
 Fortunately, the area of draw bias isn’t overloaded with unusual terms but there are a couple of concepts we must introduce.

 The first is not unique to a discussion of bias but is often used to indicate the importance of it.
-Return on investment (ROI) is a way of measuring how profitable something, or in our case a particular draw, has been.
-A ROI of +10% indicates that an equal stake placed on all horses within that group e.g. high drawn, would hand you a 10% profit margin.
+Return on investment (ROI) is a way of measuring how successful something, or in our case a particular draw, has been.
+A ROI of +10% indicates that an equal stake placed on all horses within that group e.g. high drawn, would hand you a 10% margin.
 A -30% ROI on the other hand means that if you bet £100 in total, you would end up with just £70 back.

 ROI is a useful measurement when looking at draw bias because it shows just how horses have performed from a certain starting berth relative to expectations.
 This is where we get to see if bookies have done a good job of factoring the bias into their prices.
 The downside to it, however, is that the figures can be skewed by a couple of ‘freak’ results.